ShaniHalali/Spongebob-vs-Jellyfish/README.md

-#24B-11345A
-# Spongebob vs Jellyfish game
+# Spongebob vs Jellyfish game 🪼🧽🌊
 This is an assigment project for Android Application Development course, in Afeka - the academic college of Engineering in Tel Aviv.
+Final Grade : 100

 # Overview
 The "Spongebob vs Jellyfish" app is an obstacle game where the user controls Spongebob and needs to avoid obstacles represented by Jellyfish!